chiragsakhuja/spotlight/README.md

 The `--trials` argument is optional and dictates how many independent trials to run Spotlight for.
 The default is 1.

-### Main Modes
+### Main Modes (Runs in multiple days)
 These modes, Main-Edge and Main-Cloud, are intended to reproduce Figures 6 and 7 in the paper.
 They run experiments with Spotlight and the hand-designed accelerators.
-Because there are so many configurations---4 search algorithms, 5 DL models, and 2 optimization targets---it can take nearly a day to complete a full run, even if only 1 trial of each configuration is used.
+Because there are so many configurations---4 techniques, 5 DL models, and 2 optimization targets, equaling a total of 40 configurations---it can take nearly a day to complete a full run, even if only 1 trial of each configuration is used.
 Moreover, it is more difficult to explore the large cloud-scale space, so a full run at cloud-scale can take multiple days to complete.
-This mode is parallelized, so it is beneficial to have at least 8 cores.
+This mode is parallelized, so it is beneficial to have at least 8 cores available.

-To run in both main modes, run the following commands.
+To run both main modes, run the following commands.
 ```
 ./run-ae.sh full-edge [--trials 1]
 ./run-ae.sh full-cloud [--trials 1]